sebastianczech/sebastianczech.github.io/_posts/2021-06-21-scrum-master.md

 The product vision defines the purpose that the product aspires to fulfill.
 It is defined by the value that the product strives to deliver.

+Our book aims to fill that gap by bringing empowerment and entrepreneurship to the role.
+In other words, Product Owners should be initiating innovation and functionality, not just receiving it.

+When we thought about what a professional Product Owner needs to do in order to achieve this, we came up with the three Vs — Vision, Value, and Validation:

+* **Vision**: the best thing a Product Owner can do to truly take ownership and inspire others is to establish and communicate a clear vision for the Product.
+Why are we building it?
+Whose lives will be improved by it?
+* **Value**: the best thing a Product Owner can do to move away from a project mindset (time, budget, scope) to more of a product mindset (value to stakeholders) is to define and communicate what success looks like.
+Is it customer satisfaction?
+Operating costs?
+Registrations?
+How will we measure it?
+How do we know when the value received no longer outweighs the costs?
+* **Validation**: the best way a Product Owner can actively manage risk is to shorten the feedback loop by validating frequently with internal experts and, even better, with the external marketplace.
+A professional Product Owner knows that the only way to move the needle on any value measurement is to release to customers.
+Until then, everything is just a hypothesis.

+A professional Product Owner embraces empiricism as a way to address the complexity and risk of building something unknown.
+The three Vs fit perfectly with the three pillars of empiricism:

+* **Vision** creates **Transparency**.
+* Defining **Value** provides you with something to **Inspect**.
+* **Validation** causes **Adaptation**.

+Why – How – What: From Product Vision to Task

+* **Why** you are doing it
+* **How** you are doing it
+* **What** you are doing

+Golden Product Circle:

+* Vision (why)
+* Product Backlog (how)
+* Task (what)

+Since „people don’t buy what you do, but why you do it“, please Start With Why for your product development with Scrum.

 ## Product Value

 The ultimate goal is to deliver value to the customer and stakeholders.
 But value is complex, made up of long-term and short-term impact, internal and external value, and indirect and direct value.